sancharidan/Neural_ExpertFinder/README.md

 ```
 git clone https://github.com/sancharidan/Neural_ExpertFinder.git
 ```
-- Store the input json with expert data in `./Data/input/`
+- Store the input json with expert data in `./Data/input/`.
+The format of the json file should be as below: a list of dictionaries, with each dictionary having fields `name` and `organization` mandatorily, and other fields like `research_areas` etc. optionally.
 ```
 [
     {"name": <expert_name_1>, "organization": <org_name>, ... },